 James is cited in J.R.
 Stewart's 1918 book A Standard History of Champaign County, Illinois.

-Daughter Amanda E. Elder (1860- ? ) was born in about 1860 in Somerset County, PA.
+Daughter Amanda Ellen Elder (1860- ? ) was born on May 19, 1860 in Somerset County, PA.
 She was in girlhood when she joined her family in a pioneer migration to Illinois.
 Unmarried at the age of 20 in 1880, she earned a living as a school teacher in Fisher, Champaign County, IL.
 She was deceased by 1898.

 ~ Son Alexander King ~